yihuaihong/LLM_Rep_NetSec-code/README.md

 # LLM_Rep_NetSec — Code

-Code and SLURM submission scripts for the paper **"When 99% Probe Accuracy Lies: LLMs Have No Generalizable Network-Attack Concept"** (NeurIPS 2026 submission).
+Code for the paper **"When 99% Probe Accuracy Lies: LLMs Have No Generalizable Network-Attack Concept"**.

 The paper runs a four-test battery (baseline equivalence, decomposition, causal effect, cross-dataset transfer) on LLM hidden-state probe directions for a network-flow attack-classification task across 4 LLMs and 5 datasets.